Skip to main content

 get_queue_details

-Retrieve SQS queue details including DLQ presence, encryption status, approximate message count, and retention days to review messaging architecture or investigate backlogs.
+Returns SQS queue details: DLQ presence, encryption, FIFO status, visibility timeout, message count, and retention.
+Use to review messaging architecture, investigate backlogs, and verify DLQ coverage.

 Instructions

-Returns all SQS queues with DLQ presence, encryption status, approximate message count, and retention days.
-Call this when reviewing messaging architecture, investigating a message backlog, or checking DLQ coverage before adding a new consumer.
+Returns all SQS queues with DLQ presence, encryption status, FIFO type (isFifo), visibility timeout, approximate message count, and retention days.
+When isFifo is true, all SendMessage calls must include a MessageGroupId.
+Call this when reviewing messaging architecture, investigating a message backlog, checking DLQ coverage, or verifying visibility timeout is set correctly relative to Lambda timeout (should be 6× the Lambda timeout).
 Use get_infra_overview for a quick queue count only.
+When runtime signals are enabled, oldestMessageAgeSec reports the age of the oldest message from CloudWatch.

 Input Schema